Like many developers I am also in search of a perfect development environment!

 In absence of any other choice I decided to run Linux on a VM so installed Fedora on Virtualbox and gave it 160 GB disk, 24 GB ram and 2 monitors.
 It is working like a charm and I am really happy about the setup.
 I have loaded all my development tools such as IDE, Docker, etc. into the VM and use Window host for VPN, some email checking and Office document editing only when difficult in the VM.

 Being a VM with UI there is definitely a bit of lag but haven’t been a serious issue so far.
-I would suggest Xfce in order to have a smoother experience rather than default Gnome which is below.
+I would suggest Xfce in order to have a smoother experience rather than default Gnome.